brindleoak/KillerSudoku/README.md

 <tr><td>n/a</td><td>Smalltalk</td><td>Similar to Ruby elapsed<br>(not performed on reference hardware)</td><td>77</td>
 </table>

+*The TypeScript version is quite different to the JavaScript version, being implemented in a functional style with no mutations.
+This runs a *lot* slower

-*timings unless otherwise stated on my laptop with Intel® Core™ i7-8750H CPU @ 2.20GHz × 12
+Timings unless otherwise stated on my laptop with Intel® Core™ i7-8750H CPU @ 2.20GHz × 12